EyeRAPro/CamYOBAAuto/README.md

 Contribution to this repository means that you are granting me rights over the code that you choose to contribute.
 If you do not agree with that, do not contribute.

 So, why is this here?
-Well, the rights are reserved, but what that really means is that we choose what to do with the rights.
+Well, the rights are reserved, but what that really means is that I choose what to do with the rights.
 So here you go.

 #### You CAN
 - Fork and modify the code.